-"[A free radical] is an element or compound which has an unpaired or unmatched electron.
+“It is an element or compound which has an unpaired or unmatched electron.
 This lack of balance causes the substance to have a very reactive character.
-These free radicals are very short-lived, usually in the 1/10,000 of a second range.
-But during this short time, these free radicals can cause damage by joining with other body chemicals and changing their character, sometimes even producing a chain reaction by creating new free radicals that carry on."
+However, it must be noted that these free radicals are very short-lived, usually in the 1/10000 of a second range.
+But during this short time, these free radicals can cause damage by joining with other body chemicals and changing their character, sometimes even producing a chain reaction by creating new free radicals that carry on.”

 So you can imagine the molecular chaos that take place when free radicals starts looking around for that missing electron!
 When the cells in the body encounter a free radical, it causes a little destruction in the cell.
 Constant free radical damage will eventually kill that cell.
 When the cells are damaged, the organism ages.

 I hope this doesn’t confuse the issue, but not all free radicals are bad for you.
 Dr. Peter Rothschild, in his book, Free Radicals, Stress and Antioxidant Enzymes (University Labs Press, Honolulu, Hawaii.
 1991; 3-4.) explains it this way: